alvinalaphat/Scuttlebutt/README.md

 Check it out: http://scuttle-butt.herokuapp.com

-app for soccer enthusiasts to find rumors and news about their favorite players and teams using web scraping
+app for futbol fans to find rumors and news about their favorite players and teams using web scraping